Eniere/config/readme.txt

-Eniere's game config for Team Fortress 2
+Eniere's config for Team Fortress 2
-October 29, 2014
+February 3rd, 2015

 Use it at your own risk.

 Seriously, it is very hard to understand what my config doing.

-But if you still want to try, please, use Notepad++ to preview/edit files.
+But if you still want to try, please, use Notepad++ (http://notepad-plus-plus.org/) to preview/edit files.